-NutriNZ’s Maxi OMEGA-3 Krill is known for its high absorption rate of Omega-3s and its effects in treating cardiovascular diseases, stiffness in joints and muscular pain.
-Other krill oil health benefits include treating rheumatoid arthritis, asthma, dementia, depressions and as a prominent feature of most beauty products and anti-ageing antidotes.
+NutriNZ’s Maxi OMEGA-3 Krill is known for its high absorption rate of Omega-3s and its effects in treating cardiovascular diseases, stiffness in joints, and muscular pain.
+Other krill oil health benefits include treating rheumatoid arthritis, asthma, dementia, depression, and so on.

 - It protects the heart from ailments and does not let cholesterol block the arteries;

-- Krill oil is an effective agent for behavioural and cognitive development of children;
+- Krill oil is an effective agent for the behavioral and cognitive development of children;

-- It supports women in the course of pre-menstrual symptoms by helping fight against cramps, bloating and abdominal pain.
+- Women taking Krill oil supports them in the course of pre-menstrual symptoms by helping fight against cramps, bloating, and abdominal pain.

-- It also helps treat emotional stress and hormonal imbalances in women with PMS;
+- Krill oil appears to treat emotional stress and hormonal imbalances in women with PMS;

-- It boosts overall immune functionality in the body;
+- It boosts the overall immune system and its functionality in the body;

-- It lowers blood lipids, thus keeping the blood pressures under control;
+- It lowers blood lipids, thus keeping the blood pressure under control;

 - Common problems such as low metabolism can be reduced using Krill oil, which is also a good solution to cure thyroid problems;

-- It works as an anti-ageing mechanism and ensures healthy complexion etc. (Tou, Jaczynski & Chen, 2007).
+- It works as an anti-aging mechanism and ensures a healthy complexion, etc. (Tou, Jaczynski & Chen, 2007).

-These are a just a small proportion of the real abilities of this small wonder creature that is now available to human consumption easily and most conveniently in the form of carefully-extracted Krill Oil.
+These are just a small proportion of this small wonder creature’s real abilities that are now available to human consumption easily and most conveniently in the form of carefully-extracted Krill Oil.

-We combined a few universal statistics and findings to make a convenient comparison between Krill oil’s magnificent formula with fish oil.
+We combined a few universal statistics and findings to conveniently compare Krill oil’s magnificent formula with fish oil.
 Here, you will see numerous health benefits of Krill Oil.

 NutriNZ Maxi OMEGA-3 Krill